zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   Review dataservice configuration to determine if this is intentional and desired.
-Some dataservices are okay to not require authentication, while others should have it.
+Some dataservices do not require authentication, while others should have it.